Last month, a commercial truck driver in training lost control of his vehicle and crashed on Interstate 45.

 Have You Been Injured in a Texas Semi-Truck Wreck?

 Commercial truck accidents can cause serious damages, pain and suffering.
-If you’ve been injured in a truck wreck in Dallas-Fort Worth, let us help you understand your rights.
+If you’ve been injured in a truck wreck in Fort Worth, let us help you understand your rights.